Hitory

 declare function withHistory<T>(targetAtom: Atom<T>, limit: number): Atom<T[]>

 This function creates an atom that keeps a history of states for a given targetAtom.
 The limit parameter determines the maximum number of history states to keep.
-This is useful for tracking the changes over time.

 The history atom tracks changes to the targetAtom and maintains a list of previous states up to the specified limit.
 When the targetAtom changes, its new state is added to the history.